Researchers around the world are looking at the causes, diagnosis and treatment of primary bone cancer.

 Researchers are doing a trial using the targeted drugs sunitinib and nivolumab together.
 It is in people who have advanced bone cancer or soft tissue sarcoma and who had standard treatment.

-The researchers want to know how well the drugs work by looking at how long people live with the disease without getting worse (progression free survival rate).
+The researchers want to look at how long people live with the disease without getting worse (progression free survival rate).

 Another trial is looking at afatinib for people with a type of bone cancer called chordoma.
 Surgery is the usual treatment for chordoma.
 But sometimes, the cancer comes back after surgery or spreads to other parts of the body.
 This is called advanced chordoma.